facebookarchive/react-native-fbsdk/README.md

 3. I get build errors like `Warning: Native component for "RCTFBLikeView" does not exist`:

   - Make sure that `libRCTFBSDK.a` shows up in the **Link Binary with Libraries** section of your build target's **Build Phases**.

+4. I get this build error: `no type or protocol named UIApplicationOpenURLOptionsKey`:

+  - Your XCode version is too old, upgrade to XCode 8.0+.

 ## Usage
 ### [Login](https://developers.facebook.com/docs/facebook-login)